Skip to content

 • curl your machine's name/ip, and port 5005.

-Using a static proxy to route traffic from public network to the container.
+Proxy traffic from public network to the container using apache2

 The same way we proxied an application in the Web lab, we can do the same to the containers.